 - Electronic funds withdrawal when e-filing return.
 You can schedule your withdrawal for a later date.

 - E-check or credit/debit card.
-Visit
+Visit https://tap.dor.mt.gov

-TAP.DOR.MT.gov There is a small fee when

-paying with a credit or debit card.
+There is a small fee when paying with a credit or debit card.

 - Personal check, money order, or cashier's check.

 Be sure to include the payment voucher

 available at MTRevenue.gov.
 S corporations

 use Form SB and partnerships use Form PR.

 Make your check payable to the Montana

 Department of Revenue.
 Sign your check, and

 write your FEIN, the name of the PTE, and

-"Tax Year 2020" on the memo line.
+"Tax Year 2021" on the memo line.